Applying for financial aid can be confusing. Contact us if you have any questions. We're happy to help!

 1. CSS Financial Aid Profile

 - The Profile is used to determine eligibility for need based financial aid from Mount Holyoke (School code: 3529).
 (The 2022-23 Profile is required for fall, 2022 transfer applicants; 2021-22 is required for spring, 2022 transfer applicants.)
 Note: The CSS Profile is free to domestic students of families making up to $100,000.

 - Applying for federal aid only?
 The PROFILE is not required.
 See FAFSA, below.

 - Noncustodial Parent: A Profile is required from each parent of an applicant whose biological or adoptive parents are not married to each other unless the parents are living together.
 In that case, financial information for both parents should be included on one Profile.

-- The FAFSA is used to determine eligibility for federal financial aid including grant and loan assistance.
-(If you are applying for federal aid only you do not need to file the PROFILE.)
+- The FAFSA is used to determine eligibility for federal financial aid including grant and loan assistance (School code: 002192).
+(The 2022-23 FAFSA is required for fall, 2022 transfers; 2021-22 required for spring, 2022 transfers.)

 - IRS Data Retrieval Tool Option (DRT): Student should use the DRT option to directly transfer student and/or parent tax information from the IRS into the FAFSA.
 Using the DRT is efficient and reduces the chance of errors.
 If the FAFSA has already been filed but the DRT was not used, students may return to the FAFSA and select the DRT option.
 (How to complete the FAFSA, including using the DRT.)